mcneel/docify/apisite/content/posts/rhino-docobjects-dimensionobject.md

 ---
-title: "Rhino.DocObjects.DimensionObject"
+title: "DimensionObject"
 draft: false
 ---

+*Namespace: Rhino.DocObjects*

+   Rhino Object that represents dimension geometry and attributes

-# Properties
+## Properties
-## DimensionStyle DimensionStyle
+#### DimensionStyle DimensionStyle
 - (summary)
      Gets the
      associated with this OrdinateDimensionObject.